nzbgetcom/nzbget/linux/buildroot/build-info.md

 # About

-"build-nzbget.sh" is a bash script which is used to build linux nzbget packages.
+`build-nzbget.sh` is a bash script which is used to build linux nzbget packages.

 Supported architectures: `armel` `armhf` `aarch64` `i686` `x86_64` `riscv64` `mipseb` `mipsel` `ppc500` `ppc6xx`